Support Hub

 Class VII

-These levels apply to non-broadcast cricket and are based on use of a white ball (they are also appropriate for use of a pink ball) with contrasting sight screens.
+These levels apply to non-broadcast cricket and are based on the use of a white ball (they are also appropriate for the use of a pink ball) with contrasting sight screens.

 * Class II and Class III have different lux level requirements and uniformity levels in AS 2560.2 compared to the Cricket Australia guidance notes.
 Assumptions are therefore made to be the same levels as Class I.